The Web address of this article is

 Comments

-This Associated Press summary of a psychiatric research report is misleading
+This Associated Press/Yahoo summary of a psychiatric research is helpful in

 in several ways.